Please note that the copy function is not enabled for this field.

 Statistical methods / analysis

 Analyses will be by intention to treat.
 Estimation of the effects of the intervention for each outcome will use generalised estimating equations with an exchangeable correlation structure and robust standard errors clustered at settlement level, scaled with a small-sample degrees-of-freedom adjustment.
-To enable temporal adjustment, indicator variables for seasonal patterns (e.g. rainy vs dry), local rainfall data for each site, and an indicator term for any major flood event at a particular site in a particular quarter will be included in the models.
+To enable temporal adjustment for supplementary analyses, one or more variables measuring local seasonal factors (e.g. rainfall, flooding), quarter will be included in the models.
 We will explore relationships between environmental changes and health outcomes by modelling health outcomes post-construction, using changes in environmental measures post-construction as principal covariates.
 We will estimate these effects using generalised estimating equations with pre-construction health and environmental parameters as baseline covariates aggregated at settlement-level, and will include interactions of environmental changes with water-sensitive intervention for effect-modification assessment, together with adjustment for potential confounders.

 Recruitment